paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 For definitions of “Department” and “Secretary” as used in this section, see section 3 of Pub.
 L. 107–228, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

+<a id="section-2655c"></a>
+## § 2655c.
+Bureau of Educational and Cultural Affairs
+**(a) Establishment** There shall be in the Department a Bureau of Educational and Cultural Affairs described in [section 2460 of title 22](./chapter-033-mutual-educational-and-cultural-exchange-program.md#section-2460), which shall be responsible for the functions described in such section and such other relevant functions related to academic, cultural, and professional exchanges as the Under Secretary for Public Diplomacy may prescribe.

+**(b) Head of Bureau** The Assistant Secretary for Educational and Cultural Affairs shall be the head of the Bureau of Educational and Cultural Affairs.

+### Statutory Notes

+#### Definitions
+For definition of “Department” as used in this section, see section 5002 of Pub.
+L. 119–60, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

 <a id="section-2656"></a>
 ## § 2656.
 Management of foreign affairs